influxdata/flux/docs/SPEC.md

 ### Types

 A type defines a set of values and operations on those values.
-Types are never explicitly declared as part of the syntax.
+Types are never explicitly declared as part of the syntax except as part of a [builtin statement](#built-ins).
 Types are always inferred from the usage of the value.
 Type inference follows a Hindley-Milner style inference system.